-Sleeping bags are best introduced around the 4 month mark.
+Sleeping bags are best introduced around the 4-month mark.
 By this time, hopefully, good sleeping patterns are already established, the baby is used to having movement of their arms, and they have become quite “wriggly”.
-By introducing them to a sleeping bag now, you can prevent them becoming entangled in the wrap as they move around the cot.
+By introducing them to a sleeping bag now, you can prevent them from becoming entangled in the wrap as they move around the cot.

 My preference is always for pure cotton sleeping bags; they breathe with the baby and help them regulate their body temperature.
 While some of the synthetic types look cute and are undeniably cheaper, they can cause overheating of the baby as they are not able to get the excess heat away from their bodies.

 A sleeping bag also saves them from kicking off the blankets in the middle of the night and becoming cold, a very common reason for night waking.
 Blankets are not recommended by cot death authorities as they may enable a baby to become entangled and suffocate.